qwerty-development/RBS/docs/comprehensive-project-guide.md

 ## 🎯 Project Overview

-### What is RBS?
+### What is Plate?

-The Restaurant Booking System (RBS) is a mobile application built with React Native and Expo that allows users to discover, book, and manage restaurant reservations.
+Plate is a mobile application built with React Native and Expo that allows users to discover, book, and manage restaurant reservations.
 Think of it as a combination of OpenTable and Resy.

 ### Core Functionality